Xodo Sign (formerly eversign) delivery

 Main settings

-Expand Advanced to customize more settings.
+Expand the Advanced section to configure more settings:

 Specify recipients dynamically based on your data